mandober/debrief.math/math.GLOSSARY.md

 The grammar of a language can be presented on several ways (BNF notation, inference rules, generating listing, etc.), and its can be specified by induction over the terms of that language.

 ## Generalization
-A generalization is the formulation of general concepts from specific instances by abstracting common properties.
+Generalization is the formulation of general concepts from specific instances by abstracting common properties.
 Generalizations posit the existence of a domain or set of elements, as well as one or more common characteristics shared by those elements (thus creating a conceptual model).
 As such, they are the essential basis of all valid deductive inferences.
 The process of verification is necessary to determine whether a generalization holds true for any given situation.

+Generalization is the process (or act) of generalizing, which is the process of deriving or inducing a broad principle (conception, summary) from particulars (details).

+(generalizability, generalizable, generalizer)

 ## iff
 Bijection is a logic connective, usually read "if and only if" and used to mark two statements as logically equivalent, symbolically denoted as `p <-> q`.
 Two statements are logically equivalent if the former implies the latter and if the latter implies the former, `(p -> q ⋀ q -> p) -> (p <-> q)`